payloadcms/payload/examples/nested-docs/payload/README.md

 ## How it works

 The [Nested Docs Plugin](https://github.com/payloadcms/payload/tree/main/packages/plugin-nested-docs) automatically adds a `parent` field onto each enabled collection.
-Each parent is a reference to another document of the same collection, used to recursively create the hierarchy.
+Each parent is a reference to another document of the same collection and is used to create the document hierarchy.

 The plugin also adds a `breadcrumbs` field to each document, which is an array of references to each parent document in the tree.
-This is used to generate the URL for each document.
+This field is automatically populated by the plugin, and can used to generate the full titles, URLs, etc.

 See the official [Nested Docs Plugin](https://github.com/payloadcms/payload/tree/main/packages/plugin-nested-docs) for full details.